How modern data architecture drives real business results

 - Defining the data architecture, including standards for data models, metadata, security, reference data such as product catalogs, and master data such as inventory and suppliers.

-- Defining a structure that decision makers can use to create and improve data systems.
+- Defining a structure that decision makers can use to create, improve, and optimize data systems.

 - Defining data flows that govern which parts of the organization generate data, which parts use the data, and how data flows are managed.

 Data architecture is “modern” if it's built around certain characteristics:

 - User-driven: In the past, data was static and access was limited to a select group of IT experts and data scientists.
 Decision makers didn't necessarily get what they wanted or needed — only what was available.
 In modern data architecture, business users can confidently define the requirements, because data architects can pool data into a data lake or data warehouse and create solutions to access it in ways that meet business objectives.